Nagref/Nagref/README.md

 <br>Nice to meet you
 <br>
 <br>I am passionate about solving problems using programming.
-<br>I'm a Front-End Developer :desktop_computer:
+<br>I'm a Full Stack Developer :desktop_computer:

- <br/> :purple_heart: &nbsp; Seeking to collaborate with Front-end projects using React.
+ <br/> :purple_heart: &nbsp; Seeking to collaborate with Full Stack projects using React and NodeJS.
  <br/> :smiley: &nbsp; I can help you with CSS Grid Layout and Flexbox.
- <br/> :computer: &nbsp; My stack: ReactJS, React Native, Typescript & Go Lang.
+ <br/> :computer: &nbsp; My stack: ReactJS, React Native, NodeJS, Typescript & Go Lang.
  <br/> 💬  &nbsp; About me: I love technology, playing Fortnite, COD, watching Netflix and listening to music.

  ##